tsy24/tp/docs/DeveloperGuide.md

 The relevant user interface is also displayed to the user as the `ListDisplayChange` is in the command result saved.
 For example, when a user undoes an `addElderly` command, the user interface will toggle to the list of elderly based on the command result saved, showing the user the change.

-### Delete Nok feature
+### Delete NoK feature

 #### Implementation

 The implementation of `DeleteNokCommand` is highly similar to that of `DeleteCommand`.
 Major differences are in how the steps 5 and 6 below are handled.

-Given below is an example usage scenario and how the delete Nok mechanism behaves at each step.
+Given below is an example usage scenario and how the delete NoK mechanism behaves at each step.
 The example command is `deleteNok 1`.

 Step 1.
 The user and executes `deleteNok 1` command to delete the NoK details of the first elderly in the elderly list.
 This prompts the `LogicManager` to start its execution by calling its `execute()` command.